EUDR reporting guide for traders (Updated Mar 2026)

 • Traders are businesses that buy and resell EUDR-covered products within the EU after they have already been placed on the market, including distributors, wholesalers and retailers

-• Under the Parliament’s amendments, traders would no longer submit new DDS and would instead focus on collecting, storing and passing on DDS or declaration identifiers to maintain full traceability
+• Under the adopted Regulation (EU) 2025/2650, traders no longer submit their own DDS - they collect, store and pass on DDS reference numbers to maintain full traceability

-• Coolset helps you automate traceability, DDS tracing and audit readiness making compliance simple.
+• Coolset helps you automate traceability, DDS reference tracking and audit readiness, making compliance simple

 Traders play a crucial role in this system, bearing the responsibility to maintain and pass on traceability information across the supply chain.
 Their role is even more critical given how fragmented commodity markets are, often involving multiple layers of intermediaries before products reach the end market.
-In this guide, we break down what EUDR means for traders and outline practical steps from identifying your role to preparing for audits to help you meet the new requirements.
+In this guide, we break down what EUDR means for traders under the amended regulation and outline practical steps - from identifying your role to preparing for audits - to help you meet the requirements.
+For a broader overview, see our EUDR timeline tracker.

 Who is considered a trader under EUDR?

-4. Reporting: If a trader suspects that a product is linked to deforestation or illegal activity, they must report it to the relevant authorities.
+4. Report suspected non-compliance: If a trader suspects that a product is linked to deforestation or illegal activity, they must report it to the relevant national competent authority.

 How should traders prepare for EUDR compliance?

-2. Map Your Supply Chain: Identify all suppliers and understand the origin of your products.
-Create a comprehensive supply chain map that details where products are sourced and how they are processed.
+2. Map your supply chain: Identify all suppliers and understand the origin of your products.
+Create a comprehensive supply chain map that details where commodities are sourced and how they are processed.
+For practical steps, see how to integrate EUDR into your procurement process.

 By taking these proactive steps, traders can ensure they are well-prepared to meet the EUDR requirements and avoid potential penalties for non-compliance.